sketch-hq/SketchAPI/docs/pages/plugins-releases-55.md

 ### Usage

-You'll need to have manifest file setup properly to be able to trigger a function on the `HandleURL` Action:
+You’ll need to have manifest file setup properly to be able to trigger a function on the `HandleURL` Action:

 ```json
 {